iulianraduat/find-unused-exports/README.md

 ## Known Issues

-If the main/entry file has exports then this extension marks it as "not used" and allows you to remove it.
+If the main/entry file has exports then this extension marks them as "not used", it allows you to remove it.
 Hence, please check before deleting any file if it is the main/entry file.

 There is no support for defined paths aliases or rootDirs in tsconfig.json and jsconfig.json files.